zpainter/iassist/content/about/regional-report-1997-1998-europe.md

 conducted a study on the long-term preservation of the digital resources of Dutch universities.
 The study has been conceived in a national framework, as it was also financed by a national body.
-The result has been a report, published in February 1998: \"Academisch Digitaal Erfgoed\" (Academical Digital Heritage).
-The study focuses on the policy implications of long-term preservation of the digital collections of the university.\
+The result has been a report, published in February 1998: "Academisch Digitaal Erfgoed" (Academical Digital Heritage).
+The study focuses on the policy implications of long-term preservation of the digital collections of the university.
-\

 Although narrower in scope this research seems to be comparable with the one carried out in the United Kingdom by the AHDS (Digital Collections:
-A strategic policy framework for creating and preserving digital resources).\
+A strategic policy framework for creating and preserving digital resources).
-\

 Further information is available from Heiko Tjalsma, e-mail .

 **Dutch censuses 1795-1971**